Jarl-Bjoern/Yggdrasil/README.md

 ## ❗ News
 <strong>Upcoming changes for version</strong> `0.9c`:
+  - Added two new features:
+      - The installation path `Default: /opt/pentest_tools` will be now monitored if there are new tools added from github.
+If this is the case, then these are added to Update.info so that they are also updated automatically, regardless of whether they are integrated in the toolset of Yggdrasil.
+      - If a tool is no longer in the installation path `Default: /opt/pentest_tools`, it will be deleted from `update.info` via a task.
   - Code improvements:
     - The program will no longer terminate if an incorrect entry is made, provided you are in step 2.
   - Correction of a spelling error `Executable` on all configs.